SUNET/se-leg-mobile/doc/PROFILES.md

  * **constants:** here you define where to find the files with the constants to be used in your app.
 You can use either the default ones by setting this to _default_ or define your owns.
 To do so you just need to add at least a production.json file to a folder with your profile name inside the _profiles/config_ folder.You can add as much as environments you plan to use (i.e. dev, demo, etc).
  * **icon:** here you define the icon app you want your app to display.
 Again you can use the _default_ icon or you can add your own _icon.png_ file in your folder inside the _profiles/resources_ folder.
  * **images:** here you define the images that your app is using.
 Again you can use the defaults or add your owns under a folder with your profile name under _profiles/img_.
+ * **sender:** here you define the function that you want your app to use to process data prior to send it to server.
+[More on defining a sender](SENDERS.md)
+ * **splash:** here you define the splash image you want your app to display.
+Again you can use the _default_ splash image or you can add your own _splash.png_ file in your folder inside the _profiles/resources_ folder.
  * **theme:** here you can define the stylesheet your app.
 You can use the _default_ or create your own _variables.scss_ file and place it under your folder in _profiles/themes_.
 [More on theming](THEMING.md)
+ * **version:** the current version of your app.
  * **workflow:** here you define the workflow you want your app to use.
 To define your own workflow just place a _workflow_ file with the function that defines your workflow in your folder under _profiles/workflow_ folder.
 [More on defining workflows](WORKFLOWS.md)
- * **splash:** here you define the splash image you want your app to display.
-Again you can use the _default_ splash image or you can add your own _splash.png_ file in your folder inside the _profiles/resources_ folder.
- * **version:** the current version of your app.

  Once you have your config file ready you can run the profile:build gulp task to apply your profile to the app.
 This app will run the following subtasks: